huiminy/Cyber-Security-Base-2025_Project-I/README.md

 The implemented fix addresses these vulnerabilities through the following measures:

--   Secure Storage of Security Answers: The application now stores the *hash* of the security answer rather than the plaintext value.
+-   Secure Storage of Security Answers: The application now stores the _hash_ of the security answer rather than the plaintext value.
 The `security_answer_hash` field in the `UserProfile` model stores the result of hashing the security answer using Django's `make_password()` function during user registration.
 The original plaintext `security_answer` field is then cleared to prevent its storage.
--   Password Handling with `set_password()`: The `reset_password` function now utilizes Django's built-in `set_password()` method to securely set new passwords, ensuring that they are properly salted and hashed before being stored in the database.
+-   Password Handling with `set_password()`: The `reset_password` function now utilizes Django's built-in `set_password()` method to securely set new passwords - ensuring that they are properly hashed before being stored in the database.
--   Mitigation of Timing Attacks: To increase security of the reset code, the code adds protection against timing attacks with random delays
+-   Mitigation of Timing Attacks: To increase security of the reset code, this code has included protection against timing attacks with random delays
 -   Username Enumeration Protection: Adds consistent error messages to protect against username enumeration.

 The effectiveness of these solutions is confirmed by inspecting the `/debug-security/` endpoint _after_ the fixes are applied.